 STEPS:

-- In the beginning, select Column F.
+- Select Column F.

 - Press Ctrl + Shift + Right Arrow to select all the columns from Column F.